Gasorekibo/alu-shell/basics/README.md

-move file with uppercase letter
+deleting all file end with ~